marcelalmesberger/marcelalmesberger/README.md

 # Welcome to my GitHub profile! 👋

 I'm Marcel, a Biomedical Scientist with a master's degree in Digital Healthcare.
-I'm interested in UX design, 3D and game development.
+I'm interested in Health Apps, UX design, 3D and game development.

 ## Skills